 Do Not Process Records with Errors

-When this option is on, records with errors will not be output by the object.
-When this option is off, records with errors will be output by the object, and a record message will be attached to the record.
-This record message can then feed into downstream objects on the dataflow, for example a destination file that will capture record messages, or a log that will capture the messages and as well as collect their statistics.
+When this option checked, records with errors will not be outputted by the object.
+When this option is unchecked, records with errors will be outputted by the object, and a record message will be attached to the record.
+This record message can then be fed into downstream objects in the dataflow, for example a destination file that will capture record messages, or a log that will capture messages, as well as collect their statistics.